 - Hew's Bane: happens after the Planemeld, I don't believe it has recurring characters from the alliance storylines?

 - Orsinium: happens after the Planemeld and before the Daedric Wars Arc.
 This has an easter egg for something at the end of Coldharbor and an easter egg foreshadowing Clockwork City and coming after the end of the Main Quest.
-I highly recommend doing Orsinium after doing the Daggerfall Covenant questlines.
+I highly recommend doing Orsinium after doing the Daggerfall Covenant questlines as there are a couple recurring characters and the DC quests give a better understanding of the history of the region.

 1. Start a new character and wayshrine to your Alliance's Starter City